44 years ago today, Giant Baba defeated Mark Lewin to win the first ever All Japan Pro Wrestling Champion Carnival.

 - Billy and Chuck defeated Maven and Al Snow to retain the WWF Tag Team Championship.
 (2.25)

 - Hulk Hogan defeated Triple H to win the Undisputed WWF Championship.
 This was Hogan's first WWF Championship since 1993, at the time, the second longest drought between championship reigns in WWF history.
+Only Bob Backlund had to wait longer, at 11 years.
 (1.25)

-12 years ago today at an NWA-TNA weekly PPV taping in Nashville, Tennessee, AJ Styles defeated Jeff Jarrett to win the NWA World Heavyweight Championship.
+13 years ago today at an NWA-TNA weekly PPV taping in Nashville, Tennessee, AJ Styles defeated Jeff Jarrett in a steel cage match to win the NWA World Heavyweight Championship.

-8 years ago today, WWE presented King of the Ring on a special edition of RAW from Greenville, South Carolina.
+9 years ago today, WWE presented King of the Ring (WWE Network link) on a special edition of RAW from Greenville, South Carolina.

 - In a dark match, Ron Killings defeated Trevor Murdoch.